 This museum is the best place to get your fix on Kansas history.
 Visitors can spend hours looking at the exhibits that detail the early days of Kansas up to the present time.
 Guests can walk through the 1880 Atchison, Topeka, and Santa Fe locomotive and see a 1914 Longren biplane.

 Combat Air Museum

 If you are interested in planes, this is the museum for you.
-The Combat Air Museum is a sight to behold as the facility houses 45 aircraft from the early to present days of aviation, historic aircraft engines and a collection of World War I artifacts.
+The Combat Air Museum is a sight to behold as the facility houses 45 aircraft from the early to present days of aviation, historic aircraft engines, and a collection of World War I artifacts.

 I could have spent all day exploring the Evel Knievel Museum.
 If you are an Evel Knievel fan, you MUST visit this place.
-Visiting this museum took me back to my childhood and a great place to pay homage to one of my childhood heroes.
+Visiting this museum took me back to my childhood and was a great place to pay homage to one of my childhood heroes.
 Several of his suits are on display as well as a bunch of his bikes.
 “Big Red” Evel’s touring Mack Truck is also there…restored to all her glory.
 I just wished the gift shop had more souvenirs!